NextCrystal: a Symmetry-Driven Generative Framework for Crystal Structure Prediction

-This work was supported by the Advanced Materials–National Science and Technology Major Project (Grant No. 2025ZD0618401), the National Natural Science Foundation of China (Grant No. 12134012), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500201).
+\textit{Acknowledgements.} This work was supported by the Advanced Materials--National Science and Technology Major Project (Grant No. 2025ZD0618401), the National Natural Science Foundation of China (Grant No. 62506112, 12134012), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500201), and the Anhui Provincial Science and Technology Breakthrough Project (Grant No. 202523o09050015).
 The numerical calculations were performed on the USTC High-Performance Computing facilities and Hefei advanced computing center.